kussumguragain/kussumguragain/README.md

 - 👋 Hi, I’m @kussumguragain
-- 👀 I’m interested in Deep Conversations
+- 👀 I’m interested in Deep Work
 - 🌱 I’m currently learning WebDev
+- 👩‍🏫 I'm currently learning Python
 <!-- - 💞️ I’m looking to collaborate on ... -->
 <!--- 📫 How to reach me : -->
 <!---